Leave site

 Report domestic abuse

-Domestic abuse is when one person’s behaviour towards another is controlling, forced or threatening.
-Domestic abuse is defined as between those aged 16 or over who are personally connected.
+Domestic abuse is when a person’s behaviour towards another is controlling, forced or threatening.
+Domestic abuse is defined as between those aged 16 or over, and who are personally connected.

-Domestic abuse covers different types of abuse, including:
+Domestic abuse covers different types of behaviour, including:

-• Controlling or coercive behaviour – commenting or monitoring on what you do, who you see and where you go
+- Controlling or coercive – commenting or monitoring on what you do, who you see and where you go

-• Violent or threatening behaviour – making threats towards you, your family or themselves, angry gestures, destroying your possessions
+- Violent or threatening – making threats towards you, your family or themselves, angry gestures, destroying your possessions

 Domestic abuse can affect anyone regardless of ethnicity, age, gender, sexuality or social background.
 It also includes honour-based abuse and forced marriage.